nasa-nccs-hpda/pytorch-caney/README-v2.md

 [Link to the paper on arXiv.](https://arxiv.org/abs/2405.13063)

-See system requirements for installation instructions (requirements/README.md)(#requirements/README.md) [Please see the documentation for detailed instructions and more examples.](https://microsoft.github.io/satvision) You can also directly go to [a full-fledged example that runs the model on ERA5](https://microsoft.github.io/satvision/example_era5.html).
+See system requirements for installation instructions [a relative link](requirements/README.md) [Please see the documentation for detailed instructions and more examples.](https://microsoft.github.io/satvision) You can also directly go to [a full-fledged example that runs the model on ERA5](https://microsoft.github.io/satvision/example_era5.html).